Non-Surgical Medical Facial Aesthetics

 Conclusion: Though using hyaluronic acid gel fillers is relatively safe with a low complication profile of delayed reactions, the cases are rising.
 Infectious or immune-mediated cause in origin can trigger a delayed hypersensitivity outbreak, for example, an influenza-like illness.
 A thorough medical history by the clinician is necessary to have the foresight for preparedness.
 Considering that hypersensitivity reactions with HA fillers are an actual possibility, taking a thorough medical history during the consultation is a critical step, as is disclosing to the patient the risk of such adverse effects.
 “Post-market study of 585 MAUDE reports 195 (33.3%) delayed adverse effects of interest.”
 Of those, “71.8% were nodules (42.1% inflammatory and 29.7% noninflammatory), 21.5% hypersensitivity, and 6.7% granulomas.”
 As the use of non-surgical interventions in facial aesthetics continues to grow, so will the reported adverse effects.
 All the reviewed studies had the same consensus regarding the resolution and treatment of the adverse effect of delayed hypersensitivity.
 Further studies are needed to understand the exact cause of such reactions.

 Sheth F. Predict Delayed Hypersensitivity Reaction After Injection of Hyaluronic Acid Filler.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.